remix-run/react-router/decisions/0003-data-strategy.md

 ### What about middlewares?

-As we thought more and more about this API, it became clear that the concept of "process data for a route" (step 3 above) was not necessarily limited to the `loader`/`action` and that there are data-related APIs on the horizon such as `middleware` and `context`that would also fall under the `dataStrategy` umbrella!
+As we thought more and more about this API, it became clear that the concept of "process data for a route" (step 3 above) was not necessarily limited to the `loader`/`action` and that there are data-related APIs on the horizon such as `middleware` and `context` that would also fall under the `dataStrategy` umbrella!
 In fact, a well-implemented `dataStrategy` could alleviate the need for first-class APIs - even if only initially.
-Early adopters could use dataStrategy top implement their own middlewares and we could see which patterns rise to the top and adopt them as first class `route.middleware` or whatever.
+Early adopters could use `dataStrategy` to implement their own middlewares and we could see which patterns rise to the top and adopt them as first class `route.middleware` or whatever.

 So how would middleware work?
 The general idea is that middleware runs sequentially top-down prior to the loaders running.
 And if you bring `context` into the equation - they also run top down and middlewares/loaders/actions receive the context from their level and above in the tree - but they do not "see" any context from below them in the tree.